cegeka/rippled/Builds/Eclipse/README.md

 After setting up Eclipse just do a File->New->Other...
-Select: C/C++ / New SCons project from existing source Point the importer to the folder where the SConstruct resides (the root foolder of your git workspace normally)
+Select: C/C++ / New SCons project from existing source Point the importer to the folder where the SConstruct resides (the root folder of your git workspace normally)

 ![new](https://raw.githubusercontent.com/crazyquark/rippled/master/Builds/Eclipse/new.png)